TACC/coe-332-sp21/docs/week10/services.rst

 IP address.
 Moreover, we can scale the number of replica pods for a deployment up and down to handle more or less load.

 How would an application that needs to communicate with a pod know which IP address to use?
 If there are 3 pods comprising a deployment, which one should it use?
-This problem is referred to as the *service discovery problem* and k8s has a solution for it.. the ``Service`` abstraction.
+This problem is referred to as the *service discovery problem* in distributed systems, and k8s has a solution for it.. the ``Service`` abstraction.

 A k8s service provides an abstract way of exposing an application running as a collection of pods on a single IP address and port.
 Let's define a service for our hello-flask deployment.